codio/site/source/docs/organizations/create.html.md

 Paid plans allow all members to create private projects as long as they remain a member of that organization or they have their own personal Codio subscription.

 ##Moving from a personal Codio subscription to an Organization
-If you have a team of users, each of whom has a personal Codio subscription, and you then ecide to bring them into an Organizational account, then you should do the following
+If you have a team of users, each of whom has a personal Codio subscription, and you then decide to bring them into an Organizational account, then you should do the following

 - cancel the personal subscriptions; this will disable any private projects
 - create your organization in Codio and add the others to the 'All Members' team; at this point, any disabled private projects will be re-enabled as active private projects